pwan365/ReactNative-App-Demo/README.md

 ## Setting up environment

-To run this app on your machine, follow the [Setup Guide](https://reactnative.dev/docs/environment-setup) on React Native's website up until the "Create a new application" section.
+To run this app on your machine, you will need Node and Android Studio.
+Follow the [Setup Guide](https://reactnative.dev/docs/environment-setup) on React Native's website up until the "Create a new application" section.

 Clone this repository into a folder.